-- Patrons who do not have their library card may borrow materials if they provide a photo ID.
+- Patrons who do not have their library card may borrow materials if they provide a Photo ID.

-The Library assumes responsibility only for the information provided on its homepage and website.
+The Library assumes responsibility only for the information provided on its homepage or website.
 Sites external to the library are not monitored for content.
-The Library is not responsible for changes in the content of the sources to which patrons' link, nor for the contents of sources accessed through secondary links.
+The Library is not responsible for changes in the content of the sources to which patrons link, nor for the contents of sources accessed through secondary links.
 The Library neither monitors nor controls information accessible through the Internet and does not accept responsibility for its content.
 While most of the information accessed can be valuable and enlightening, the user may also find materials that are controversial, unreliable, personally offensive, or illegal under U.S. law.

 While using the Internet on library workstations, we ask that all guests agree to accept and abide by the terms and conditions laid forth by our Internet Use and Policy Guidelines.
-When logging onto a library workstation, you will be prompted to accept a digital version of the agreement form prior to accessing the Internet.
+When logging onto a library workstations, you will be prompted to accept a digital version of the agreement form prior to accessing the Internet.

-The meeting rooms of the Abilene Public library are for library-sponsored programs and meetings to carry out the mission and goals of the library.
+The meeting rooms of the Abilene Public Library are for library-sponsored programs and meetings to carry out the mission and goals of the library.
 When these meeting rooms are not being used by the library, they are available for community-sponsored programs and meetings that are educational, cultural, and civic in nature.

 Rooms are available at no charge to non-profit groups.
 Fees for all others are $25 per hour for use of any room selection.